pocl/pocl/doc/sphinx/source/env_variables.rst

  POCL_TTASIM0_PARAMETERS will be passed to the first ttasim driver instantiated and POCL_TTASIM1_PARAMETERS to the second one.

-- **POCL_FORCE_KERNEL_DEBUG**
+- **POCL_EXTRA_BUILD_FLAGS**

-  This adds a '-g' option to all clBuildProgram() calls.
-It results in debug symbols to be added to the kernel binary, which can help debugging kernel problems using tools such as gdb or valgrind.
+ Adds the contents of the environment variable to all clBuildProgram() calls.
+ E.g. POCL_EXTRA_BUILD_FLAGS="-g -cl-opt-disable" can be useful for force adding debug data all the built kernels to help debugging kernel issues with tools such as gdb or valgrind.

 - **POCL_IMPLICIT_FINISH**